-Hochreiter et al. firstly introduced Long-Short Term Memory in 1997 as a powerful Recurrent Neural Network for time series prediction (Hochreiter and Schmidhuber, 1997).
-Basically, a Recurrent Neural Network extracts historical context of the input using a memory cell.
-The where W^h , W^x , and b are the weights of the hidden state, weights of the input and the bias respectively in which all of them are learned through backpropagation through time.
-It seems like this approach is good enough for learning long-term sequences as well but Hochreiter et al. (Hochreiter and Schmidhuber, 1997) proved it wrong theoretically and practically due to its exponentially decaying error.
-Consequently, they offered a solution by adding internal contextual state cells which are able to learn when and what to memorize or forget.
-To do so, instead of one cell state, they use two cell states, a memory cell C and a hidden cell H. Furthermore, three gates are introduced; I, to process the input and select the addition to the cell state, F to remove unwanted information from cell state, and O to extract the output from what stored in cell state.
-The LSTM formulation given X as input is provided in Equation 2.
+$$h_t = \sigma \left(W^h h{t-1} + W^x x_t + b \right) \tag{1}$$ where W^h , W^x , and b are the weights of the hidden state, weights of the input and weights of the bias, respectively, in which all of them are learned through backpropagation through time.
+It seems that this approach is also good enough for learning long-term sequences but Hochreiter and Schmidhuber (1997) proved it wrong both theoretically and practically due to its exponentially decaying error.
+Consequently, they offered a solution by adding internal contextual state cells which are able to learn when and what to memorize or to forget.
+To do so, instead of one cell state, they use two cell states, a memory cell, C, and a hidden cell, H. Furthermore, three gates are introduced; I to process the input and select the addition to the cell state, F to remove unwanted information from cell state, and O to extract the output from what stored in cell state.
+The LSTM formulation given X as input is provided in Eq.
+2: